Real-Delusion/SenetVR/README.md

 _Warning_

-Due to lack of resources, the repository with updates is in GitLab
+Due to lack of resources, the repository with updates is in GitLab:

 Link: (https://gitlab.com/real-delusion/senet-ar-vr/Senet-VR)